vogxn/blog/content/post/tweetpost.md

 +++

-I've spent the last month going through the fundamentals of building applications in Go.
-This is a blog post about what I learned.

-I was first exposed to the language back in 2013 when I was working with [Apache Cloudstack](https://cloudstack.apache.org/).
+I was first exposed to the Go language back in 2013 when I was working with [Apache Cloudstack](https://cloudstack.apache.org/).
 At the time, I was using [Mitchell Hashimoto's](https://github.com/mitchellh) [Packer](https://github.com/hashicorp/packer) for spinning up images in AWS.